mrhhyu/tensorflow_fedora/README.md

 11. Configure the build process by answering some questions through executing `python configure.py`:

       Note: do not change the default location of Python

+      Note: Do you wish to build TensorFlow with ROCm support? [y/N]: n

       Note: Do you wish to build TensorFlow with CUDA support? [y/N]: y